-A Texas notary must insist that he or she remain in possession of his or her Texas notary commission, notary seal, and notary record book.
-If an employer refuses to give possession of a notary's commission, records, or seal to the notary owner, the notary may be able to resolve the problem by following these steps:
+When the employment of a Texas notary is terminated, the notary must insist that he or she remain in possession of his or her Texas notary commission, notary seal, and notary record book .
+If an employer refuses to give possession of a notary's commission, records, or seal to the notary, the notary may be able to resolve the problem by following these steps:

 - Send a letter via certified mail to the employer outlining that a notary's commission, seal, and records are the sole property of the notary public to whom they were assigned.

 - Provide his or her former employer with a copy of this article.

 - Include the contact information for the state notary public administrator's office with a suggestion that the employer contact the office to verify to whom the notary's seal, records, and commission belong.

 - Send a copy of the letter via certified mail to the notary public administrator's office.

 Once the notary public administrator's office has been notified that an employer kept the notarial possessions of the notary, a Texas notary should be able to replace them and continue serving as a Texas notary.